miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 			- https://refactoring.guru/design-patterns/memento
 	- command

-uml diagram - IngredientAmount is a value object because it does not have an id, it is defined by its own attributes and does not depend on BakeryObject, but is part of the domain still.
+Uml diagram - IngredientAmount is a value object because it does not have an id, it is defined by its own attributes and does not depend on BakeryObject, but is part of the domain still.

 you can obtain thte memory repository form the repository iterator